This long, ‘L’ shaped room with one balcony facing the sunset, has three square spaces linked with two wide arches.

 Three square spaces linked with two wide arches lead to an octagonal turret which honours Kekoo & Khorshed Gandhy.

-This long room with three square spaces linked with two wide arches honours Nitin Bhayana, among India’s most articulate art collectors who can instinctively tell the gold from the dust.
+This long room with three square spaces linked with two wide arches honours Nitin Bhayana, one among India’s most articulate art collectors.

 This long room with three square spaces linked with two wide arches honours Gaurav Gupta, whose fashion detail and feminity marry the best of India and France.